LUCHER4321/chrono-phylo-tree/README.md

 Adds a descendant to the current species.

 - **name**: The name of the descendant.
-- **afterAparision**: The time after the ancestor's appearance when the descendant appears.
+- **afterApparition**: The time after the ancestor's appearance when the descendant appears.
 - **duration**: The duration for which the descendant exists.
 - **description**: An optional description of the descendant.
 - **copy**: If `true`, the current species is copied before adding the descendant.